Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Results

-Interrelated social and technical topics illustrate themes where both technology and humans have a distinct effect on the topic.
-The location of information is dependent on both the technical capabilities of tools and human action.
-The technical side might cause restrictions on what kind of information can be stored where and when, whereas practitioners can decide which tool to use when storing and sharing their knowledge.
-One of the major issues with knowing the location of the information is effective informing.
+The factors belonging to this theme are summarized in Fig.~\ref{fig-factors5}.
+One of the major issues with knowing the \textit{location of the information} is effective informing.
 One participant expressed frustration on how information is stored \textit{somewhere}.
 New employees store information in new places, new tools are being introduced with new needs and procedures, and different colleagues store information about products and services in different locations.
 These locations are not effectively communicated, so it is up to the seeker to find information.